 Ending SQL statements with the GO command will sometimes seem valid like in the example below where the GO command signals the end of a batch and the query executes without errors because the WITH statement is now first in the batch.
 But this does not terminate the statement before the WITH statement properly:

 INSERT INTO Emails VALUES (1, 'M', 'S') INSERT INTO Emails VALUES (3, 'R', NULL) GO WITH Ms AS ( SELECT FirstName , LastName FROM Emails WHERE LastName = NULL ) SELECT * FROM Ms;

-Using ApexSQL Refactor, you can terminate all SQL statements with a semicolon to prevent syntax mistakes in future versions of SQL Server and format SQL code and scripts to comply with the SQL formatting rules.
+Using ApexSQL Refactor, all SQL statements can be terminated with a semicolon to prevent syntax mistakes in future versions of SQL Server and format SQL code and scripts to comply with the SQL formatting rules.

-Under the ApexSQL Refactor menu choose the Options command and open the Options dialog.
-In the Formatting tab select the Always use statement terminator option:
+Under the ApexSQL Refactor menu, choose the Options command and the Options window will be shown.
+In the Formatting tab, select the Always use statement terminator option:

 INSERT INTO Emails VALUES (1, 'M', 'S') INSERT INTO Emails VALUES (3, 'R', NULL) WITH Ms AS ( SELECT FirstName , LastName FROM Emails WHERE LastName = NULL ) SELECT * FROM Ms

 This option will terminate all statements in code above with a semicolon: